-When you've got a tight budget, meal planning and grocery shopping has its challenges.
-And, when you have a tight budget and you're dedicated to eating healthy, it's even trickier.
+When you have a tight budget, meal planning and grocery shopping has its challenges.
+When you have a tight budget and you're dedicated to eating healthfully, it's even trickier.

-We've talked about each of these topics quite a bit in the past, and every time you guys responded with so many great tips and suggestions.
-Here are 10 smart tips from our readers that make eating healthy on a tight budget feel easy!
+We've talked about each of these topics quite a bit in the past, and every time our readers have responded with so many great tips and suggestions.
+Here are 10 of your smartest tips that make eating well when you're strapped for cash feel like a piece of cake (or a kale salad!).

 1. Buy fresh produce when it's in season and freeze it.